austinwang1121/node_tab/README.md

 # Version 0.0.1 on 10th July 2015
 - Make sure node is installed on you machine
-- You can run the program in your terminal node main.js < example.data
+- You can run the program in your terminal

+	node main.js < example.data

-- You can run the test using mocha in your terminal cd test && mocha
+- You can run the test using mocha in your terminal (in ./test)

+	mocha

 To-dos:
 - Use Mocha framework to cover unit tests in pool.js and place_pool.js (1 day)